Ask a Question

 Horses

-The horses live in herds together and are contented and willing partners, but not robots.
+The horses generally live out in small herds together and are contented and willing partners, but not robots.
 Each horse has his own character which is listened to and encouraged.
-They are fresh, authentic and willing, and you are encouraged to form a relationship with the horse you ride, through a combination of ground-work sessions and gentle trails as well as dressage.
+They are fresh, authentic and willing, and you are encouraged to form a relationship with the horse you ride, through a combination of groundwork sessions and gentle trails as well as sessions in the arena.

 Riding